Utils¶

 Shared utility functions and helpers for psyphy.

-This subpackage provides: - candidates : functions for generating candidate stimulus pools. - math : mathematical utilities (basis functions, distances, kernels). - rng : random number handling for reproducibility.
+This subpackage provides: - bootstrap : frequentist confidence intervals via resampling. - candidates : functions for generating candidate stimulus pools. - diagnostics : parameter summaries and threshold uncertainty estimation. - math : mathematical utilities (basis functions, distances, kernels). - rng : random number handling for reproducibility.

 MVP implementation